top of page

 Refrigerate for about 1-2 hours before pulling up on the parchment paper to remove them from the pan and cut them.

 Store in an air-tight container in the fridge for firmer bars or at room temperature for softer bars).
+Bars are best enjoyed within 7 days.

 Recipe Notes